top of page

 • Engage in a fulfilling relationship

 We offer both online and in person couples counseling in Bucks County, PA focusing on communication, conflict resolution, affair recovery, and rebuilding intimacy and trust.
 We welcome couples from diverse cultural backgrounds including interracial, intercultural, interfaith relationships.
-Our approach incorporates Relational Life Therapy, The Gottman Method, and emotionally-focused couples therapy, which is one of the most empirically validated and effective therapies for improving distressed relationships.
+Our approach incorporates Relational Life Therapy, The Gottman Method Couples Therapy, and Emotionally-focused couples therapy (EFT), which is one of the most empirically validated and effective therapies for improving distressed relationships.
 We are here to assist you and your partner on your journey to understand each other, address past conflicts, repair injuries, move past hurts and betrayals, and increase your intimacy.
+Start your journey to a healthier relationship today—schedule your appointment!

 bottom of page